Malaysia’s house prices continue to rise, albeit at a slower pace

 Although the housing market remains weak, some experts expect the market to improve gradually, supported by Malaysia’s healthy economy, liberal policies, and better political conditions since the 2018 general elections.

 House prices still below Asian crisis levels

-After the Asian Crisis, prices of luxury detached Kuala Lumpur houses then slumped 39% between 1997 and 1999.
-However, since then Kuala Lumpur's house prices have significantly outperformed the rest of the country, especially after the economic downturn of 2008-2009, when the property market was revitalized with the help of the Greater Kuala Lumpur Plan, targeting developing key locations, including "The MRT Project".
+Since the Asian crisis Kuala Lumpur’s house prices have significantly outperformed the rest of the country especially after the economic downturn of 2008-2009, when the property market was revitalized with the help of the Greater Kuala Lumpur Plan, targeting developing key locations, including "The MRT Project".
 From 2005 to 2015, Kuala Lumpur house prices surged by almost 122% (73% inflation-adjusted).

 In contrast national price rises have been more muted.
 From 2005 to 2015, Malaysia’s house prices rose by 96.1% (52.4% inflation-adjusted).

-To make home-buying possible for those on low incomes and young people, the Malaysia People’s Housing (PR1MA) Bill 2011 was launched in July 2011, causing developers to switch from high-end developments to mid-range, to lure first time buyers with easier financing and reduced stamp duty for houses below MYR 400,000.
+In January 2017 total loan coverage was increased to 100% under the Malaysia People’s Housing (PR1MA) Bill 2011, which gives first time buyers easier financing and reduced stamp duty for houses below MYR 400,000.
 Borrowers with a monthly income up to MYR 7,000 per month qualify for the scheme.
 The stamp duty exemption was also raised from 50% to 100% on instruments of transfer and housing loan instruments for houses worth below MYR 300,000 (US$ 72,374).